kubesphere/website/content/en/docs/project-user-guide/image-builder/s2i-templates.md

 ### Step 3: Create S2I Scripts

-1. Create an `assemble` script as follows to copy configuration file and static contents to the target container.
+1. Create an `assemble` script as follows to copy the configuration file and static contents to the target container.

    ```bash
    #!/bin/bash -e